Latest

 OKRE Focus: Windrush Tales

-Abisoye Adelusi then took us on a journey through the creation of Corey Brotherson’s “Windrush Tales”; a game focusing upon the trials and tribulations of the Windrush generation.
-This panel covered the fact that independent games studios are still very much needed to address societal issues which are often overlooked by the larger gaming industry, and how important it is to speak to those with lived experience to create an authentic gaming experience.
+A journey through the creation of Corey Brotherson’s ‘Windrush Tales’; a game focusing upon the trials and tribulations of the Windrush generation.
+Brotherton explained how independent games studios are tacking societal issues overlooked by larger players in the industry, and the importance of drawing from lived experience to create an authentic gaming experience.
+Chaired by Abisoye Adelusi, OKRE.

 Session 7